 - Large Corporations: Deal with bulk commodities carrying vast networks overseas.

-- Sector-Specific Exporters: Specialize in textiles, pharmaceuticals or technology sectors for instance.
+- Sector-Specific Exporters: Specialize in textiles, pharmaceuticals, or technology sectors, for instance.

 Export Trade Essentials